SlexAxton/txjs2013/schedule/09_rethink.md

 creating art, or you're a creative professional of any kind, then Execute is your new manual.
 Execute was written in 3 days, designed and off to the printer in only 8 days.

-Drew Wilson is a designer and developer (a true cross-bread powerhouse) out of Oceanside, California.
+Drew Wilson is a designer and developer (a true cross-breed powerhouse) out of Oceanside, California.
 Drew created the first widely popular icon font, [Pictos](http://pictos.cc).
 He is a conference organizer, producing [ValioCon](http://valiocon.com/).
 He’s the creator of web apps like [Space Box](https://spacebox.io/) and [Dialoggs](http://dialog.gs/).
 The list goes on and on.
 Drew tweets